-Ms. Giao Phan currently serves as Executive Director for Ship Maintenance and Modernization (SEA21B) at the Naval Sea Systems Command (NAVSEA).
-In this capacity, she provides executive leadership to over 240 personnel and oversees the programs responsible for the life-cycle management of the Navy’s in-service surface ships, including critical modernization and maintenance efforts, as well as Foreign Military Sales, training, and ship inactivation.
+Ms. Giao Phan currently serves as Executive Director for Navy Regional Maintenance Center (CNRMC) and Surface Ship Maintenance and Modernization (SEA 21) at the Naval Sea Systems Command (NAVSEA).
+In this capacity, she oversees the operations and management of the Regional Maintenance Centers in the execution of private-sector, depot- level maintenance and modernization, surface ship intermediate-level maintenance, and fleet technical and engineering support world-wide.
+She also provides executive leadership to the programs responsible for the life-cycle management of the Navy’s in-service surface ships, including critical modernization and maintenance efforts, as well as Foreign Military Sales, training, and ship inactivation.

 Ms. Phan entered the Senior Executive Service (SES) in November 2007 as the Coast Guard Deputy Director of Acquisition Programs where she oversaw 400 military and civilian personnel in their execution of a broad acquisition portfolio including 12 multi-billion projects, 7 subordinate Program Offices, and a $30 billion investment portfolio dedicated to the modernization and recapitalization of surface, air, command and control, and logistics assets required for the USCG’s maritime missions.

 Most recently, she served as Executive Director of Program Executive Office, Aircraft Carriers (2013-2019), where she was responsible for a $40 billion acquisition portfolio including the design and construction of Ford-class aircraft carriers, execution of the mid-life Refueling Complex Overhauls for Nimitz-class Carriers, inactivation of USS Enterprise (CVN 65), and life cycle sustainment for all in-service USN carriers.